wouter-swierstra/logic-notes/notes/notes.md

 #### Example: program execution

-Suppose we start have the following program:
+Suppose we have the following program:

 ~~~~ {#mycode .c .numberLines startFrom="1"}
 x := 3;